DavidHGillen/Satisfactory_ModelingTools/SF_CommonParts.md

 #### PowerConnecter_Detailed
 These connectors have the most detail, more chrome, and use both types of decal.
 Recommended usage is on small but detailed machines like Smelters and Forges where the detail is close to the player.

+#### PowerConnecter_Compact
+These connectors are similar to Plain but are designed for a much more low lying and compact frame.
+Recommended usage is on low lying surfaces or props that the Plain variant feels to big on like JumpPads.

 ## Walkway parts
 Many machines have dedicated walkable sections and a variety of ladders placed around them.
 Both types of walkway floor are decal based and need manual tiling and the ladders are unique lengths every time.
 As such there's several part collections and few preassembled pieces.